openstack-archive/fuel-ccp/doc/source/quickstart.rst

       skip_empty: True
     EOF

+If you're using some other registry, please use its address instead.

 Append default topology and edit it, if needed:

 ::

     cat fuel-ccp/etc/topology-example.yaml >> /etc/ccp/ccp.yaml

+For example, you may want to install Stacklight to collect Openstack logs.
+See :doc:`monitoring_and_logging` for details.

 Append global CCP configuration: